-Install Rain baffle
+Install Rain Baffle

-The unit is shipped with the rain baffle inside the control compartment.
+The unit is shipped with the rain baffle inside the return air compartment.
 Locate the rain baffle and attach to side of utility panel with screws provided in the instruction bag.
 See FIGURE 6.

 High Altitude Derate